“I will never ever homeschool!”

 - School shootings.
 Someone asked me that.
 Nope, but here is a post I wrote about them.

 “So why the hay are you homeschooling?” (you’re thinking)

-Eli put the initial homeschooling spark perfectly into words on his last day of public school.
+Eli summed it up perfectly on his last day of public school.
 He said, “Mom, we had a bad year.”
 How sad is that!?!
 What sweet first grader should have a bad year?
-He was right.
+But, he was right.
 We had a bad year.